Why is Richard Pryor famous?

 Richard Pryor was a troubled man with a severely dysfunctional personal life, both of which played an enormous role in providing motivation and content for his comedy.
 Perhaps understandably, given his traumatic upbringing, Pryor struggled throughout adulthood with issues relating to violence, sex, and drugs — and in some cases, a combination of all three.

-Beginning in the 1970s, Pryor developed a powerful cocaine addiction, and struggled with lifelong alcoholic abuse.
-In 1980, he nearly died during a horrific accident in which he severely burned more than 50 percent of his liquor-soaked body while freebasing cocaine, in what he would later characterize as a botched suicide attempt.
-His attitudes towards women were exploitive and often physically abusive — married seven times for rarely more than a year each, he was said to enjoy the thrill of sexual conquest more than meaningful relationships.
+Beginning in the 1970s, Pryor developed a powerful cocaine addiction, and struggled with lifelong alcohol abuse.
+In 1980, he nearly died during a horrific accident in which he severely burned more than 50 percent of his liquor-soaked body while freebasing cocaine, in what he would later characterize as a botched suicide.
+His attitudes towards women were exploitive and often physically abusive — married seven times for rarely more than a year, he was said to enjoy the thrill of sexual conquest more than meaningful relationships.
 He had an explosive temper and was known to lash out violently, sometimes with weapons.

 Despite this, Pryor was also a sensitive, introspective man aware of his failings, and was not shy about exploring them onstage.
 His stand-up routines were often bitterly self-deprecating and would occasionally feature monologues of poignant reflection on his inner demons.
 Outside of comedy, Pryor was fond of tennis, a vegetarian, and a strong opponent of animal cruelty.
 A 1979 trip to Africa was said to be one of the most moving experiences of his life.